sanderdw/hassio-addons/dsmr_reader/README.md

 9. Go to **Datalogger -> Dataloggerconfiguratie** and specify the correct serial USB port or configure a remote network socket input method (using ser2net).
 10. Go to **Back-up -> Geavanceerd/Advanced** and use "/backup/dsmrreader" as the backup folder (notice the first forward slash).
 This wil make sure backups are created in the HA "backup" folder just like the HA snapshotting functionality.
 11. Choose **Opslaan/Save** and you should see telegrams coming in (http://yourhomeassistant:7777).
-12. _Optional:_ Install the Home Assistant integration (https://www.home-assistant.io/integrations/dsmr_reader) or use https://www.home-assistant.io/integrations/sql/ to get the data in HA.
+12. _Optional:_ Install the [Home Assistant integration](https://www.home-assistant.io/integrations/dsmr_reader) or use [custom SQL](https://www.home-assistant.io/integrations/sql/) to get the data in HA and use it in the new [Energy dashboard.](https://community.home-assistant.io/t/dsmr-reader-add-on-for-home-assistant/279087/131?u=sanderdw)

 Note: Using a PostgresDB with DSMR Reader on a Raspberry PI with an SDCARD can decrease it's lifespan.
 Google on "wear sdcard raspberry pi" for more information.
 Use of an external USB SSD/harddisk is recommended (https://www.raspberrypi.org/documentation/hardware/raspberrypi/bootmodes/msd.md), or you could use a seperate PostgresDB server on a different machine.